dixonscottr/dd-partner-app/simple-demo-env/README.md

 Use the Agent's embedded python to run the simple flask application.
-(Note: you can use your system's Python >- 3.7 environment as long as flask and ddtrace are installed)
+(Note: you can use your system's Python >= 3.7 environment as long as `flask` and `ddtrace` are installed)

 Embedded python location: